syin1/liri-node-app/README.md

 node liri.js my-tweets
 ```

-This will show your last 20 tweets and when they were created at in your terminal/bash window.
+This will show your last 20 tweets and when they were created in your terminal/bash window.

 ```
 node liri.js spotify-this-song '<song name here>'